dsccommunity/xPowerShellExecutionPolicy/README.md

 * **ExecutionPolicy**: Specifies the desired PowerShell execution policy.
 * **Scope**: Specifies the scope of the desired PowerShell execution policy.
 Defaults to 'LocalMachine'.

 ## Versions

 ### Unreleased

+* Fixed bug in which unit tests were not being run and also when run would have failed.

 ### 2.0.0.0